-Tthe recovery of such costs should be spread over time in such a way that there is no incremental rate burden to customers, i.e. no rate increase for recovery of these costs.
+To the extent possible, the recovery of such costs should be spread over time in such a way that there is no incremental rate burden to customers, i.e. no rate increase for recovery of these costs.

+CORE/NONCORE ISSUES

 The Industrials do not support a division of utility and DWR generation resources and contracted power into core and noncore portfolios.
 AB 1X makes it clear that DWR power has been procured to serve all customers.
 Utility retained generation assets and contracts were similarly developed in order to serve all customers.

 All of these resources should be combined into one portfolio made available to all customers who elect to be served by that portfolio.

-As a concomitant of the above point, larger customers prepared to be who would be willing to commit to such a utility/DWR generation portfolio and its costs , would be willing to do so for a fixed period of time (i.e. no more than five years).
+As a concomitant of the above point, larger customers may be prepared to be required to commit to such a utility/DWR generation portfolio and its costs for a fixed period of time (i.e. no more than five years).
 The price of power would be the weighted average price of all of the power in the portfolio.

+RATES FOR LARGE CUSTOMERS

 Most large customers of SCE and PG&E have received far greater than average rate increases since last December associated with the CPUC’s efforts to fund DWR power purchases.
 In particular, in the context of the May 2001 rate increases, some larger business customers have had average rate increases far in excess of the 31-33% average increases for PG&E and SCE.

 The industrials strongly support a rollback of any rate increases since March, 2001 in excess of 50%.
 Any revenue shortfall should be tracked in a memorandum account and paid for out of reduced DWR power costs resulting from 1) recent reductions in wholesale power purchase costs, 2) refunds of power purchase costs achieved through FERC or court proceedings, and/or 3) increased utility revenues resulting from the end of the 10 percent small customer rate reduction under AB 1890.
+(Does this work?)

-If there are any future increases in baseline quantities or CARE-related costs, these increases should be kept within the residential class. .
-The Industrials note that the Legislature’s denial of any rate increases for usage less than 130% of baseline quantities resulted in substantial cost shifting to other customer classes and no further such shifting would be appropriate.
+If there are any future increases in baseline quantities or CARE-related costs, these increases should be kept within the residential class.
+ABX1 1 prohibited any rate increases for usage less than 130% of baseline quantities and resulted in substantial cost shifting to other customer classes.
+No further such shifting should be allowed.

+EXIT FEES

 The Manufacturers are gravely concerned that DWR is signing too many long-term contracts for serving the “net short” position of the utilities, i.e. the demand of their customers that exceeds the output of the utilities’ retained generation and power contracts.
-This purchasing strategy will lead to poor portfolio management in which the percentage of long-term contracts is too high (in some years resulting in virtually all or perhaps more than all of the required power to meet customer demand being provided by long-term contracts) and the amount procured in the short-term or spot markets is too low, locking in above-market prices for long-term contracts and reducing flexibility for DWR and customers.
-It will discourage conservation (since retail sales could fall below procured amounts).
-It will also discourage direct access and self-generation, since it will lead to stranded costs if any customers leave the UDC/DWR portfolio.
-The problem will only be aggravated by the fact that many of the DWR contracts have take-or-pay provisions, large capacity payments, long terms, and large default payments by DWR (i.e. the ratepayers) if the power is not taken.
+This purchasing strategy will make the percentage of long-term contracts too high (in some years resulting in virtually all or perhaps more than all of the required power to meet customer demand being provided by long-term contracts) and the amount procured in the short-term or spot markets too low, locking in above-market prices for long-term contracts and reducing flexibility for DWR and customers.
+The problem is aggravated by the fact that many of the DWR contracts have take-or-pay provisions, large capacity payments, long terms, and large default payments by DWR (i.e. the ratepayers) if the power is not taken.